-- The expenditure must be for a justified business purpose, i.e. - o Building relationships; - o Representing the organisation; - o Reciprocating hospitality received where this has a clear business purpose; - o Recognising significant business achievement; - o Building revenue; - o Supporting internal organisational development.
+- The expenditure must be for a justified business purpose, i.e. - Building relationships; - Representing the organisation; - o Reciprocating hospitality received where this has a clear business purpose; - Recognising significant business achievement; - Building revenue; - o Supporting internal organisational development.

 - The person authorising the expenditure must be able to demonstrate the benefits resulting from the expenditure. - The type and amount of expenditure must be reasonable and appropriate for the occasion. - Expenditure on entertainment and hospitality, gifts or koha should not be given in circumstances where it could be regarded as an inducement. - Expenditure must comply with any rules stated in this policy in relation to specific types of expenditure.